 Alizey knows that working in the arts management field is about far more than gallery exhibitions or museum programming.
 That’s why she appreciates the broad scope of courses taught in this program.
 Financial accounting is a required class, as are courses in business law and economics.
 Alizey was particularly enthusiastic about her class in marketing, fundraising and grant writing.

 “In that course, I had to assemble an entire marketing and fundraising portfolio for an arts organization.
 Included in that were detailed grant proposals.
 Now, I’ll be able to show prospective employers that I’ve been through that process.
-That’s a skill I’ll be able to use in the future no matter what I do.”
+That’s a skill that I can use in the future no matter what I do.”

-As much as Alizey appreciates the knowledge she’s gleaned from the classroom, she also knows the value of having hands-on experience.
-When she heard that this program emphasizes internships, she knew that it would be a perfect fit for her.
+When Alizey heard that this program emphasizes internships, she knew that it would be a perfect fit for her.
 “In just a few years, I’ve helped organize exhibitions, and installed sculptures, huge photographs and paintings at a number of galleries in town, as well as at the College’s Halsey Institute.
 In the process, I’ve also been able to work alongside the artists, and that has given me a unique perspective.”

-Another big advantage, she says, are the opportunities that only a place such as Charleston can provide for those interested in arts management.
+Another big advantage are the opportunities that only a place such as Charleston can provide.
 “This location is incredible.
-Charleston has such an active arts scene, and that translates into a lot of different learning opportunities.
+Charleston has such an active arts scene, and that translates into different learning opportunities.
 I can choose between high-end art galleries or grassroots-style art collectives.
 Also, I can just drop by an art studio right near campus that one of my professors manages and observe the work she is doing.”

-If you’re interested in arts management and want real-world education in the field, check out our program.
+Interested in arts management and want real-world education in the field?
+Check out our program.